bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 # CTDizzle User Manual

 :+1: This emoji indicates sections that are directed toward the students I will be working with during my research project.
-Many of these sections may include information that is specific to the Oregon Coast.
+Many of these sections may include information that is specific to the Oregon coast.

 ## Contents